whaakman/azure-docs.nl-nl/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

         }
     }

-### <a name="add-private-properties"></a>Privé-eigenschappen toevoegen
+### <a name="add-private-properties"></a>Private-eigenschappen toevoegen

-De volgende persoonlijke eigenschappen toevoegen aan de naamruimte TermLists, klasse Program.
+Voeg de volgende private-eigenschappen toe aan de naamruimte TermLists, klasse Program.

     /// <summary>
     /// The language of the terms in the term lists.